 While we are lucky in the nonprofit sector to deal in “meaning” – changing lives, improving lives, even saving lives – we often fail to recognize the meaning given to our organizations by our volunteers.
 Volunteers are the lifeblood of any nonprofit – creating change as mentors and making business decisions as board members.
-And, they are often the best prospects for donations and great stories.
+And they are often the best prospects for donations and great stories.
 They do this to create meaning in their own lives.
-So, the person who orchestrates all these volunteers is truly the differentiator between a good and great nonprofit.
+So, the person who manages all these volunteers is truly the differentiator between a good and great nonprofit.

 Hire the Right Ambassador

 First, the most important thing you can do to recruit and retain your volunteers is to hire the right ambassador (a.k.a., Volunteer Manager) for your organization.
 This person should unambiguously embody the qualities you want to convey – positivity, graciousness, empathy, flexibility.
-Having the right person in the job and retaining them as a key member of your management team will help nurture long-term volunteer and donor relationships that benefit both the volunteer and organization.
-If you need further proof of how valuable volunteer stewardship is, consider this: a study by the Fidelity Charitable Gift Fund found that volunteers donate 10 times more money to charitable organizations, with most directed to the organization for which they volunteered.
+Having the right person in the job and retaining them as a key member of your management team will help nurture long-term volunteer and donor relationships that benefit both the volunteer and the organization.
+If you need further proof of how valuable volunteer stewardship is, consider this: a study by the Fidelity Charitable Gift Fund found that volunteers donate 10 times more money to charitable organizations than non-volunteers, with most directed to the organizations for which they volunteered.